MistyCommunity/Documentation/src/content/docs/skills/local-skill-architecture.md

 ## File Structure & Code Architecture

-There are two basic file types required for an on-robot skill: a “meta” JSON file and a “code” JavaScript file.
+There are two basic file types required for an on-robot skill: a "meta" JSON file and a "code" JavaScript file.
 On the robot, these files are located in the following directory structure:

 ```JavaScript
 User Folders\Music\SDKAssets\Misty\Skills\Meta\<filename>.json